 Breast Reduction Before or After Weight Loss: Which Is Recommended?

-Body Plastic SurgeryBreast reduction, also known as reduction mammoplasty, is an elective surgery that helps women with overly large breasts to overcome their discomforts.
-One of the essential requirements for this surgery is being at or close to your ideal body weight, as it can highly affect the appearance of your breasts.
+Breast reduction, also known as reduction mammoplasty, is an elective surgery that helps women with overly large breasts overcome their discomforts.
+One of the essential aspects to consider in the context of breast reduction is meeting specific weight requirements.
+It's crucial to be at or close to your ideal body weight, as this factor significantly influences the appearance of your breasts.

 What Are the Benefits of Breast Reduction?

-Breast tissues usually outgrow due to genetic and environmental factors such as hormonal imbalance, genetic problems, pregnancy, breastfeeding, certain medications, weight gain, etc. They may cause several physical issues, including neck and shoulder pain, numbness of breasts, chronic headaches, rash and infection under the breasts, indentation on the breast, and limitation in physical activities.
+Breast tissues are usually outgrown due to genetic and environmental factors such as hormonal imbalance, genetic problems, pregnancy, breastfeeding, certain medications, weight gain, etc. They may cause several physical issues, including neck and shoulder pain, numbness of breasts, chronic headaches, rash and infection under the breasts, indentation on the breast, and limitation in physical activities.

 Also, overly large breasts (in both genders) can draw unwanted attention from others, which is unpleasant to many people.
 Fortunately, breast reduction surgery can relieve chronic pains, improve your appearance and self-esteem, enhance athletic performance, and eliminate skin problems caused by large breasts.
 Moreover, you can renew your wardrobe after this operation as you can easily fit into your favorite clothes.